 “Basically, it is about agreeing on how to code maritime information in a way different services can read.
 If we succeed, the future will be about developing new and better solutions rather than new and different formats.”

 On top of supporting work in the IMO, EfficienSea2 has also developed the so-called Maritime Connectivity Platform or MCP (formerly known as the Maritime Cloud).
-On November 21-22 IALA is hosting a conference to adress the succesfull implementation of MCP – read more about how you can join here.
+On November 21-22, 2017, IALA hosted a workshop to adress the succesfull implementation of MCP – read more about it here.